 You can easily set the Botvac D6 to clean your entire home or spot clean a specific section of a room.
 Once set up, you can check in on the bot to schedule tasks and similarly receive notifications as rooms are cleaned via the Neato app.
 You can store up to three different floor plans, making the D6 the ideal robot for a three-story home.
 The D6 comes with magnetic strips to set up boundaries around the home or apartment.
 This is a great way to prevent the unit from bumping into your pet’s food dishes and also partitioning play areas to keep the bot from chewing up toys.
 You can also create virtual “No-Go Lines” in the Neato App that tell the robot which areas to avoid.

 Few homes are limited to just carpet or hardwood, and not all robotic vacuums are capable of tackling high-pile carpets or linoleum.
-That said, the Roomba 980 (full review here) can handle the full spectrum of flooring options in your home.
+That said, the Roomba 960 can handle the full spectrum of flooring options in your home.
 While many models boast a turbo and efficiency mode, these are often options you need to tweak manually as the bot moves about the home, and babysitting your vacuum sort of defeats the purpose of allocating the task to a droid in the first place.
-That said, the Roomba 980 AeroForce Cleaning System automatically adapts to its environment, increasing or decreasing the suction for the terrain underfoot at a given time.
+That said, the Roomba 960 automatically adapts to its environment, increasing or decreasing the suction for the terrain underfoot at a given time.

 Some models — like the aforementioned Botvac D6 — use magnetic strips to establish a perimeter fence to prevent the vacuum from venturing into unwanted areas.
-The Roomba 980, on the other hand, allows you to establish omnidirectional virtual walls and halos throughout your home via the iRobot Home App.
-This app also features a Clean Map for notifications and scheduling.
-The filter does capture particles as small as 10 microns; however, those more sensitive to indoor allergens may need to choose a different model.
+The Roomba 960, on the other hand, maps your home using its iAdapt 2.0 Navigation with vSLAM technology.
+Then you can control the cleaning via the iRobot Home App.

 Ecovacs Deebot 901